openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    evaluated.
    The resultant value of the object reference expression refers to a record instance.
--  If the key, defined by the index expression, exists in the record instance, then the result is the value mapped to that key.
+-  If the record instance contains a key defined by the index expression, then the result is the value mapped to the key.
--  Otherwise, the result is the *undefined* literal.
+-  Otherwise, the result is the literal *undefined*.

 .. index::
    record index expression